Disputes about building works are often because of delays or defective works.

 If the builder doesn't pay these costs then, ultimately, you can take the matter to court.

-If you have any kind of credit agreement, think carefully and take legal advice before you withhold payments as your future credit rating could be affected.
+If you have any kind of credit agreement, think carefully and get legal advice before you withhold any payments because your future credit rating could be affected.

-If you accept a builder's quotation you are not obliged to pay anything over this amount.
-A quotation may be accepted by firstly marking it with the word 'accepted', secondly signing and dating it and finally, returning it to the builder.
+If you accept a builder's quotation, you aren't obliged to pay the greater amount and you're within your rights to pay for the price you agreed.
+You can accept a quotation by marking it with the word 'accepted', signing and dating it, and returning it to the builder.

-If in spite of letters and telephone calls, the complaint has not been resolved, you should consider getting in touch with the trade association or professional body the supplier might belong to.
-Such bodies have codes of practice that are not legally binding but set the standard of quality consumers can expect from their members.
-In addition, they have conciliation or arbitration schemes, which can be used to resolve disputes between consumers and their members.
+If the complaint still hasn't been resolved, you should consider getting in touch with any trade association or professional body that the builder belongs to.
+These bodies have codes of practice that aren't legally binding, but set the standard of quality consumers can expect from their members.
+In addition, they may have conciliation or arbitration schemes.
+You can use these schemes to resolve disputes with members of the professional body.

-Under the NHBC scheme, the builder also gives an undertaking to make good any defects attributable to the builder and anything not complying with the required standard of workmanship during the first two years of the purchase of the property.
-In addition, the builder will make all major structural defects good without cost to the purchaser for the next eight years.
+Under the NHBC scheme, the builder gives a guarantee that they'll correct any defects caused by the builder and anything else that isn't up to the required standard of work.
+This guarantee is valid during the first 2 years of buying the property.
+In addition, the builder will correct all major structural defects without cost to the buyer for the first 8 years.

-If conciliation does not work, you can take the dispute to arbitration if such a scheme is available.
-Arbitrations involve an expert in the relevant field whose decision is final.
+If conciliation doesn't work, you can take the dispute to arbitration if this scheme is available.
+Arbitrations involve an expert in the relevant field who helps you resolve the issue.

-The trade associations for the main trades are as follows:
+Below are trade associations for the main trades: